bitcraze/bitcraze-website/src/buy/buyers-guide.md

 **What to buy:** [Getting started bundle](https://store.bitcraze.io/products/getting-started-bundle) and [Flow deck](https://store.bitcraze.io/products/flow-deck-v2)

+### The Lighthouse positioning System

+The Lighthouse positioning system is based on the SteamVR basestation.
+It offers good accuracy and very good precision tracking.
+The Crazyflie pose is calculated in the Crazyflie itself, which allows to develop completely autonomous flight.
+The precision is in the millimeter range and the accuracy in the decimeter range.
+The lighthouse positioning is well suited to implement tracking in small indoor space.

+**What to buy:** [Getting started bundles](https://store.bitcraze.io/products/getting-started-bundle), [Lighthouse positioning deck](https://store.bitcraze.io/collections/decks/products/lighthouse-positioning-deck) and one or two [SteamVR Basestation 2.0](https://www.vive.com/us/accessory/base-station2/)

 ### The Loco Positioning System

 With the Loco Positioning system the Crazyflie calculates its absolute position in